Skip to main content

 2026 Congressional Art Competition

-As we mark 250 years of America and 150 years of Colorado, the theme for the 2026 Congressional Art Competition will be: Echoes of 1776 and 1876
+As we marked 250 years of America and 150 years of Colorado, the theme for the 2026 competition was: Echoes of 1776 and 1876.

 Please find the 2026 Congressional Art Competition official competition rules and student release linked.
 You can learn more about the competition on the Congressional Institute website.